Frequently Asked Questions ISTernship – ISTA Summer Fellowship

 The best way is to browse our website, the most up-to-date source for events and institute-related announcements.
 If you’d like to find out more about the PhD program at ISTA, please visit: http://phd.ist.ac.at

-You’re also invited to “like” our Facebook page, follow us on Instagram or connect via Twitter to stay in the loop about ISTA and the whereabouts of our scientists!
+You’re also invited to “like” our Facebook page, follow us on Instagram, connect with us via LinkedIn, or via Bluesky to stay in the loop about ISTA and the whereabouts of our scientists!

 Campus & Community